-As of February 28, 2018, we had 6,236,741 Ordinary Shares subject to outstanding options and warrants, including the 1,293,892 Ordinary Shares underlying warrants registered hereby.
+As of April 3, 2019, we had 24,391,036 Ordinary Shares subject to outstanding options and warrants, including 21,053,780 Ordinary Shares underlying our outstanding October Warrants, March Warrants and Consultant Warrants.
+(This amount excludes the additional 50% of the initial number of shares issued and issuable pursuant to cash exercise of the March Warrants (or the number of shares so issued and issuable as of the filing of the registration statement to which this prospectus relates, if more) that are registered hereby in accordance with the March RRA).
 In addition, we are not restricted from issuing additional Ordinary Shares or securities convertible into or exchangeable for Ordinary Shares.
 Because we may need to raise additional capital in the future to operate and/or expand our business, we may conduct additional equity offerings.
 To the extent our outstanding options and warrants are exercised or we conduct additional equity offerings, additional Ordinary Shares will be issued, which may result in dilution to our shareholders.
 Sales of substantial numbers of such shares in the public market could adversely affect the market price of our Ordinary Shares.